watermelonwolverine/Filename-Tag-Generator/README.md

     }

-I will not explain every single detail as most should be self-explanatory.

 The most important ones are:

-- `basename-tags-separator` : the string that will be used to separate the basename from the tags.
-Make sure this is unique and doesn't appear in any tag or in the basename.
+- `basename-tags-separator` : the text that will be used to separate the basename from the list of tags.
+Make sure that this is unique and doesn't appear in any tag or in the basename.
-- `tag-separator` : the string that will be used to separate the tags.
-Make sure this is unique and doesn't appear in any tag or in the basename.
+- `tag-separator` : the text that will be used to separate the tags.
+Make sure this is unique and doesn't appear in any tag.
 - `adjust-basename` : if this is set to `true` the program will adjust the basename
 - `capitalize-basename` : if this is set to `true` the basename will be capitalized when adjusted.
-- `replace-basename-spacer` : if this is set to `true` all spacers (whitespaces, tag-separator and basename-tags-separator)  in the basename will be replaced by the given text
+- `replace-basename-spacer` : if this is set to `true` all whitespaces, `tag-separator` and `basename-tags-separator`  in the basename will be replaced by `basename-spacer`
+- `basename-spacer` : the text that will replace any spacers in the basename.
+See `replace-basename-spacer`.

 ## Example
 For the basename `This is some_base-name` and the tags `tag1, tag2, tag3` the default config would generate: